joolstorrentecalo/gitlab-foss/doc/administration/operations/gitlab_sshd.md

 stage: Create
 group: Source Code
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Configure `gitlab-sshd`, a lightweight alternative to OpenSSH, for your GitLab instance."
 ---

 # `gitlab-sshd`